Packers Hall of Fame Induction Banquet

-The Green Bay Packers Hall of Fame Inc. announced Nov.
-6, 2018 that it will induct former Packers executive vice president, general manager and director of football operations Ted Thompson at the 49th Hall of Fame Induction Banquet.
-The banquet will be held in the Lambeau Field Atrium Saturday, May 4, 2019, a new time of year for the event.
+The Green Bay Packers Hall of Fame Inc. inducted former Packers executive vice president, general manager and director of football operations Ted Thompson at the 49th Hall of Fame Induction Banquet.
+The banquet was held in the Lambeau Field Atrium Saturday, May 4, 2019, a new time of year for the event.

 “We are thrilled to present Ted as the 162nd inductee into the Green Bay Packers Hall of Fame,” said Tom Konop, president of Packers Hall of Fame Inc. “The Hall of Fame nominating committee, made up of some of the most respected football purists, pointed to Ted’s accomplishments of nine playoff seasons, and winning Super Bowl XLV, as part of his acumen resulting in this honor.
 His drafting of Aaron Rodgers was obviously one of the most important draft picks in Packers history.
 Ted was also responsible for assisting with the success of numerous coaches and scouts around the league.
 With his induction into the Packers Hall of Fame we are proud and honored that Ted will take his rightful place as part of Packers history forever.”